VerenaK90/Clonal_hematopoiesis/README.md

 Download the data of id2259 from [https://data.mendeley.com/datasets/np54zjkvxr/1](https://doi.org/10.6084/m9.figshare.15029118) and structure them like: ./Fabre_et_al/*/.

 The script (Pseudo_VAFs_Fabre_et_al.R)[Data_preprocessing/Pseudo_VAFs_Fabre_et_al.R] generates the pseudo-bulk data and plots the VAF distribution as shown in **Fig. XX**.
 It also plots the trees as shown in **Fig. XX**.
 Finally, it stores a list object containing the VAFs in (SNVs.RData)[RData/Fabre_et_al/SNVs.RData].

+### Parameter inference

+Please refer to the section (Simulated data/Parameter_inference) for instructions on how to estimate the parameters from this data.

+### Analysis and plots